Tommo-L/NEO3-Development-Guide/en/RPC/api/getblockhash.md

 ﻿# getblockhash Method

-Returns the hash value of the corresponding block, based on the specified index.
+Return the hash value of the corresponding block based on the specified index.

 ## Parameter Description